 Winners

 - Kristersson government (M+KD+L): Delivers on the coalition's single most prominent campaign promise — tougher youth crime laws — with just months until the September 2026 election.
 Justice Minister Strömmer cements his legacy as the architect of Sweden's most comprehensive criminal justice overhaul in a generation.
-The timing is designed to dominate the pre-election narrative on security.
+The timing is surgically precise: tabling Prop.
+246 in April gives the government five months to dominate the security narrative before the September election, while the August 2 effective date means the reform is operational before voters go to the polls — allowing the government to claim “we didn’t just promise, we delivered.”

 - SD (Sverigedemokraterna): Sees its long-standing demand for stricter youth crime rules implemented by the government it props up through the Tidö Agreement.
 Strengthens SD's narrative that its parliamentary influence produces concrete policy results — critical for retaining voters who might otherwise see them as an ineffective support party.